microsoft/covid-vaccine-bot/policies.md

 - Food Supply Chain (Processing, Supermarkets, and Ports)
 - Education (Public and Private)
 * Are you an adult with intellectual or developmental disabilities or are you a caregiver to an adult with intellectual or developmental disabilities?
+* Are you age 35+, and have a high-risk medical condition?

 # Rhode Island